Manage Inventory Locations

 Add an Inventory Location

-When adding an inventory location, you’ll define its name
+When adding an inventory location, you’ll define its name and set which inventory_warehouse_id it will be associated with in the request body.

-must correspond to the location layout you’ve defined in ShipStation: area - unit - shelf - bin.
+The inventory location name must correspond to the location layout you’ve defined in ShipStation: area - unit - shelf - bin.
 For example, the location of a specific SKU is in:

 - Area: A1